Wilderness Watch Staff

 Staff Attorney

 Dan joined Wilderness Watch in 2024.
-He earned a J.D. from the University of Montana with certificates in Natural Resources & Environmental Law and American Indian Law.
-He worked in private legal practice for three years and spent two decades as an activist with Buffalo Field Campaign, protecting wild bison and their habitat in the Yellowstone Ecosystem.
-Dan enjoys live music and being outdoors.
-He lives at the base of the Mission Mountains near the Jocko River.
+He holds a M.S. in Environmental Studies and a J.D. with certificates in Natural Resources & Environmental Law and American Indian Law from the University of Montana.
+He has worked in private legal practice and spent two decades as an activist with Buffalo Field Campaign, protecting wild bison and their habitat in the Yellowstone Ecosystem.
+Dan enjoys live music, being outdoors, and spending time with his daughter, sometimes all at once.
+He lives in Montana near the Mission Mountains.

 NICOLE CANNAVARO